temporalio/documentation/docs/java-quick-start.md

   }
 ```

-The new `getCount` method annotated with `@QueryMethod` was added to the workflow interface definition.
+The new `getCount` method annotated with `@QueryMethod` was added to the Workflow interface definition.
 It is allowed
-to have multiple query methods per workflow interface.
+to have multiple query methods per Workflow interface.

-The main restriction on the implementation of the query method is that it is not allowed to modify workflow state in any form.
+The main restriction on the implementation of the query method is that it is not allowed to modify Workflow state in any form.
 It also is not allowed to block its thread in any way.
-It usually just returns a value derived from the fields of the workflow object.
+It usually just returns a value derived from the fields of the Workflow object.
 Let's run the updated worker and send a couple signals to it:

 ```bash